Do you really need to put your bird feeder away to stop avian flu? - NewsBreak

 “We actually did remove it because we had heard the avian flu was in Michigan,” said Eearon Henderson-King.

-He does not own chickens or other susceptible birds, and is trying to figure out the best approach.China reports first human infected with H3N8 bird flu strain
+He does not own chickens or other susceptible birds and is trying to figure out the best approach.Colorado inmate tests positive for avian flu, a virus rarely transmitted to humans

 “If it’s a case that doing something might harm them, I’m perfectly willing to wait,” Henderson-King said.

 The Wild Bird Feeding Institute provides guidelines on how to take precautions.
-The guidance suggests cleaning feeders and bird baths weekly, and to also clean under your feeder if you notice seed under there that has become wet or moldy.
+The guidance suggests cleaning feeders and birdbaths weekly and also cleaning under your feeder if you notice seed under there that has become wet or moldy.

-According to the latest figures from the U.S. Centers for Disease Control and Prevention, 35.5 million poultry have been affected by avian flu outbreak so far.
-The disease is less common in wild birds, but still spreading.
+According to the latest figures from the U.S. Centers for Disease Control and Prevention, 35.5 million poultry have been affected by avian flu outbreaks so far.
+The disease is less common in wild birds but still spreading.
 There have been 899 cases detected in wild birds, as of Wednesday.

 You shouldn’t fear consuming poultry or eggs as a result of the bird flu either, says the CDC.
 Both should be cooked to an internal temperature of 165 degrees Fahrenheit, as always, to kill any bacteria or viruses – including this influenza.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.